rigdenlab/SIMBAD/docs/install.rst

 Lattice parameter database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The lattice parameter database ships by default with SIMBAD and should contain a relatively recent snapshot of the PDB.
-However, in order to screen the very latest PDB entries you will need to update this database.
+However, in order to screen the very latest PDB entries you will need to update this database or CCP4 regularly.

 To do so, use the ``simbad-database`` command with the ``lattice`` subcommand.
 If you are in a Unix terminal, use the following code to update: